NOC-OI/intermediate-git/_episodes/08-identifying-breaking-commits.md

 objectives:
 - "Learn to identify when and in what commit problems were introduced"
 keypoints:
-- `git blame` can identify when a problem line was introduced.
+- "`git blame` can identify when a problem line was introduced."
-- `git bisect` can be used to binary search through git history to identify lines which first introduced a problem.
+- "`git bisect` can be used to binary search through git history to identify lines which first introduced a problem."

 ---